EdmundBenedict/lordcephei.github.io/pages/docs_sharm.md

 header: no
 ---

-Objects with basis sets defined by spherical harmonics, such as LMTOs, order the harmonics as
+Questaal objects with basis sets defined by spherical harmonics, such as LMTOs, order the harmonics as
 <i>m</i>=&minus;<i>l</i>, &minus;<i>l</i>+1, &hellip; 0, &hellip; <i>l</i>.